sunset for Interconnection

-BPA Transmission Services provides services for interconnection to the Federal Columbia River Transmission System.
-BPA interconnection procedures adhere to the requirements of its Open Access Transmission Tariff (OATT) and applicable Transmission Business Practices.
-Interconnection Requests are managed by BPA's Customer Service Engineering department.
+BPA Transmission Services provides services for interconnection to the Federal Columbia River Transmission System (FCRTS) through its Open Access Transmission Tariff (OATT) and applicable Transmission Business Practices

 Types of Interconnection Requests